Skip to main content

 Bluefin Tuna

-All bluefin tuna must be reported within 24 hours of landing to NMFS by calling 888-872-8862 or visiting hmspermits.noaa.gov.
-For further information about angling category permits call the NMFS HMS Division at 888-872-8862 or 301-713-2347.
-Federal quotas and regulations for bluefin tuna can change often, be aware of the most current bluefin tuna regulations and federal seasons by visiting hmspermits.noaa.gov.
+All bluefin tuna must be reported within 24 hours of landing to NMFS by calling 888-872-8862 or visiting NMFS Permit Shop.
+For additional information about angling category permits, contact the NMFS HMS Division at (888) 872-8862 or (301) 713-2347.
+Federal quotas and regulations for bluefin tuna can change frequently; anglers should stay informed by checking the most current bluefin tuna regulations and federal seasons on the NMFS Permit Shop.

 9Grouper

 There is a closed season for the recreational harvest of gag from Jan.
-1 through May 31 of each year.
-A closed season for the recreational harvest of black, red, yellowfin and yellowmouth groupers as well as scamp has also been established from Feb.
+1 through August 31 of each year.
+There is also a closed season for the recreational harvest of black, red, yellowfin and yellowmouth groupers as well as scamp has also been established from Feb.
 1 - March 31 of each year sea-ward of the 20 fathom (120 feet) curve.
+For current information on grouper seasons in Louisiana state waters, check the Louisiana Department of Wildlife and Fisheries.
+Seasons and rules in federal waters off Louisiana may change frequently; anglers should also review current regulations from the Gulf of Mexico Fishery Management Council.

 10Charter Captain & Crew